NeXt-UI/next-tutorials/README.md

 	7. [Tooltip policy customization](./tutorials/tutorial-007-07.md)

 ## FAQ
-We are happy to answer you questions.
+We are happy to answer your questions.
 So we listed the most frequent of them in a separate section: [Frequently Asked Questions](tutorials/faq.md).

 ## For Contributors
 The new contributors are very welcome, and here's how to become one: [Contributors's Guide](tutorials/contributors-guide.md).